 Core a Pear

-This is a fabulous technique to create edible bowls.
+This is a fabulous technique to create delicious bowls.
 These pear bowls can hold melon-balled pears, berries, pumpkin seeds, caramel sauce or just about anything else.
 Chef Tim has even served soup in them!

 This is similar to making a classic swan, but this presentation is much more simple and contemporary.
 Chef Tim likes to place it upright with cascading berries for a more dramatic effect.